KuanHsiaoKuo/the-rust-programming-book-khk/src/ch10-03-lifetime-syntax.md

 ~~~

 This is the `longest` function from Listing 10-21 that returns the longer of
 two string slices.

-But now it has an extra parameter named `ann` of the generic
+> But now it has an extra parameter named `ann` of the generic
-type `T`, which can be filled in by any type that implements the `Display`
+> type `T`, which can be filled in by any type that implements the `Display`
-trait as specified by the `where` clause.
+> trait as specified by the `where` clause.

 This extra parameter will be printed
 using `{}`, which is why the `Display` trait bound is necessary.

 Because
 lifetimes are a type of generic, the declarations of the lifetime parameter
 `'a` and the generic type parameter `T` go in the same list inside the angle
 brackets after the function name.

 ## Summary

 We covered a lot in this chapter!

 Now that you know about generic type
 parameters, traits and trait bounds, and generic lifetime parameters, you’re
 ready to write code without repetition that works in many different situations.

-Generic type parameters let you apply the code to different types.
-Traits and
+Generic type parameters let you apply the code to different types:

+- Traits and
   trait bounds ensure that even though the types are generic, they’ll have the
   behavior the code needs.
-You learned how to use lifetime annotations to ensure
+- You learned how to use lifetime annotations to ensure
   that this flexible code won’t have any dangling references.
-And all of this
+- And all of this
   analysis happens at compile time, which doesn’t affect runtime performance!

 Believe it or not, there is much more to learn on the topics we discussed in
+this chapter:

-this chapter: Chapter 17 discusses trait objects, which are another way to use
+- Chapter 17 discusses trait objects, which are another way to use
   traits.
-There are also more complex scenarios involving lifetime annotations
+- There are also more complex scenarios involving lifetime annotations
-that you will only need in very advanced scenarios; for those, you should read
+  that you will only need in very advanced scenarios;
+- for those, you should read
   the [Rust Reference][reference].
 But next, you’ll learn how to write tests in
   Rust so you can make sure your code is working the way it should.

 [references-and-borrowing]:
 ch04-02-references-and-borrowing.html#references-and-borrowing